quartucm/message-view-ng2/README.md

 3) Start the app by running `npm run start`.
 This will start the webpack-dev-server via the Angular CLI, as well as the JSON server that serves the message data.
 The app server will be running at http://localhost:4200, while the JSON server will be available at http://localhost:3000.

+4) The API for messages can be found at: `http://localhost:3000/messages`

 4) Code!